Job 37:2-4 and Thunderhead Cloud, Badlands National Park, South Dakota.

 Jesus, Light to the World

-Jesus entered a world of souls searching in darkness.
+It looks like I find myself using verses on light the past few days.
+That’s ok.
+Jesus entered a world of souls searching in darkness in need of light.
 When He arrived He brought light to the world and overcame the darkness.
 Those who desire the Light, follow it.
 When we follow Christ we leave a world of darkness for a world of light.